 Fitts' law states that movement time (MT) is linear in its difficulty index (DI), this index being bigger for longer movements and smaller targets.
 Fitts' law is written:

-where D is the distance of the movement (denoted with A for amplitude in other papers), W is the width of the target and a and b are linear coefficients.
-This law was initially studied for one dimensional movements, and then extended for many other contexts [12-17].
+where D is the distance of the movement, W is the width of the target and a and b are linear coefficients.
+This law was initially studied for one dimensional movements, and then extended to many other contexts [12-17].

-From the data presented in Section 2.2 and using (1), we compute DI values for different distances D and target widths W .
-Figure 6 shows the resulting movement time MT over DI.

-One can see that we get a clear linear relationships, thus the data is consistent with Fitt's law.
-The obtained values of a and b cannot be compared to empirical data from the human motor control literature given the wide variability of these values accross subjects [18,19].
+We computed DI values for different distances D and target widths W from the data presented in Section 2.2 and using (1).
+Figure 6 shows the movement times (MT) against Difficulty Indexes (DI).
+A clear linear relationship exists between these two variables, which demonstrates that our model is consistent with Fitt's law.
+The obtained values of a and b cannot be compared to empirical data from the human motor control literature given the wide variability of these values across subjects [18,19].

 Velocity profiles

 The final dispersion in reaching trajectories is generated by motor noise.
-Following the minimum intervention principle from [6], motor noise being proportional to muscular activation, the only way to decrease motor noise is to decrease muscular activation.
+Following the minimum intervention principle from [6], motor noise being proportional to muscular activation (signal-dependent), the only way to decrease motor noise is to decrease muscular activation.

-Thus, in order to hit a small trajectory, muscular activations should be small by the end of the movement, which can result in first instance in less co-contraction and then in less velocity.
+Thus, in order to hit a small target, muscular activations should be small when the reach approaches the end of the movement, which can result in first instance in less co-contraction and then in smaller velocity.
 Furthermore, a slower movement provides a better opportunity for state estimation to compensate for delayed feedback about the position of the end effector.
 Taken together, those two phenomena contribute to the fact that an optimal controller should generate less velocity by the end of the movement for a smaller target.
-So one way to make sure to hit a small target would be to perform a slow reaching movement.
+Put in another way, the probability to hit a target is maximal if we perform a slow reaching movement.

 However, as explained above, a slower movement results in a discounted reward, thus the movement should nevertheless be as fast as possible.
 As a consequence, the best option for optimizing reaching accuracy under temporal constraints consists in being very fast in the beginning of the movement and much slower in the end.
 Thus the velocity profile should be asymmetric.
 The main drive for this asymmetry being motor noise, the more motor noise, the more asymmetric the movement should be.
 This is what we observe in Figure 7, where velocity profiles are generated for different amplitudes of motor noise.